Kawu Sumaila: Early life and education

-Hon.
 Kawu Sumaila was born on 3 March 1968 in Sumaila Village in Kano State to Alhaji Abdurrahaman Tadu and Hajiya Maryam Muhammad.
 He attended Sumaila Gabas Primary School, Sumaila, in Kano State, where he obtained his first School Leaving Certificate in 1976 and Senior Secondary School, Sumaila, where he obtained Secondary School Leaving Certificate in 1988.
-He proceeded to Bayero University Kano, where he obtained a Diploma and an Advance Diploma in Educational Management.
-He was a student of the National Open University of Nigeria (NOUN) where he obtained Bachelor of Arts in Islamic Studies, he was also a student in Nigerian Defence Academy where he obtained masters in leadership studies ,he was also a student in Bayero university Kano(BUK) where he obtained masters in developmental studies.
-Kawu SUMAILA possesses a masters degree in political science from Maryam Abacha University.
-Niger Republic ,And he possess PhD in Political Science from Al-Qalam University Katsina.
+He proceeded to Bayero University Kano(BUK), where he obtained a Diploma and an Advance Diploma in Educational Management.
+He was a student of the National Open University of Nigeria (NOUN) where he obtained Bachelor of Arts in Islamic Studies, he was also a student in Nigerian Defence Academy where he obtained masters in leadership studies, he was also a student in Bayero University Kano(BUK) where he obtained masters in developmental studies.
+Kawu possesses a masters degree in political science from Maryam Abacha American University (MAAU).
+Niger Republic, And he possess PhD in Political Science from Al-Qalam University Katsina.